Yandex Cloud

 • version: Yandex StoreDoc version, 5.0, 6.0, or 7.0.

 • Yandex StoreDoc host type depends on the sharding type.
-Possible values: mongod, mongocfg, mongos, and mongoinfra.
+The possible values are mongod, mongocfg, mongos, and mongoinfra.
 For a non-sharded cluster, use mongod.

 • resources: Cluster resources: